 Previously, California law specifically prohibited employers from retaliating against whistleblowers.
 The new whistleblower laws in 2014 extended this liability to include anyone acting on behalf of the employer.
 In addition to that, whistleblower protections extend to those who chose to disclose illegal activities on the part of their employer even if reporting violations are not part of their job duties.

 Most employers in California are trying to avoid engaging in illegal activities or at least make everything possible (and impossible) to not get caught if they break the law.

 In order to get in trouble with the law for engaging in unlawful activities, an employer first must get caught.
-More often than not, authorities find out about violations of federal and state laws on the part of companies and business from reports and complaints filed by workers employed by these businesses.
+More often than not, authorities find out about violations of federal and state laws on the part of companies and businesses from reports and complaints filed by workers employed by these businesses.

 If you think about it, retaliating against an employee who reported an illegal activity to the appropriate authorities is a natural response from the employer, whose violations of the federal or state law have been reported.
 After all, the employer feels betrayed by his or her employee for reporting the unlawful activity, fraud, abuse, or waste.